Frequently Asked Questions About I'On At Home

-Annual membership fees help I'On At Home pay for expenses, such as liability insurance for volunteers, our website and software packages, printing, required filing fees, the cost to confirm credentials for service providers and volunteers, legal and accounting services, and compensation for paid staff, once we get to that stage in our development.
+- Annual membership fees help I'On At Home pay for operating expenses, such as liability insurance for volunteers, website and software packages, membership in the Village to Village Network, accounting services, and compensation for paid staff.

 What types of programs does I’On At Home provide?

 - I'On At Home offers a real value to members through a variety of programs and activities, an average of 10 or more events per month.
 Most are free unless they involve an outside event such as a concert, movie, or meal.

 - Event examples include wine tastings, behind-the-scenes tours of museums and other local attractions, history tours, documentary viewings followed by discussions, group hikes, educational lectures on issues related to successful aging and other useful topics, watch parties for occasions such as the Super Bowl, cooking and other demonstrations, and holiday celebrations.

 - We have events for members, guests, and potential members to socialize, share information, and learn more about I'On At Home.

 - Using their logins, IAH members may register online for events (ionathome.org) or call 843-284-3590 for assistance.
 Messages may be left at this number, and calls will be returned within 24 hours.